KabirKanha/entry-management-system/README.md

 ![Check-In added to history](public/Images/Screenshots/8_HistoryDB.png)
 <br><br>
-When the visitor is ready to leave, he/she simply visits the check-out page and types in his/her email ID.
+When the visitor is ready to leave, they simply visit the check-out page and types in his/her email ID.

 ![Check-Out Page](public/Images/Screenshots/9_CheckOut.png)
 <br><br>